 There are three types of stem cells: embryonic, induced pluripotent, and adult stem cells.
 Adult stem cells are used in regenerative medicine around the world.

-Adult mesenchymal stem cells (MSCs) work by stopping the natural breakdown of tissue by degradative or “catabolic” proteins and over time reversing the process to stimulate healing [1,2,3].
-This makes it a beneficial treatment option for those with mild to moderate osteoarthritis .
+Adult mesenchymal stem cells (MSCs) work by stopping the natural breakdown of tissue by degradative or “catabolic” proteins and over time arresting or stopping the degenerative process in osteoarthritis, allowing the arthritic joint to function in a normal fashion with minimal pain or disability.
+If this can be accomplished, a total joint replacement may be avoided [1,2,3].
+This makes it a beneficial treatment option for those with osteoarthritis .

 If as a patient you are interested in the research that has been published, key publications are listed below: